Blogging

 I spent time reviewing a friend’s resume, and while it was a good first draft, it needed polish and refinement.
 I completed several Google searches for tips on good resume writing, and found vast amounts of common, and not so common, sense tips.

 Websites like CareerBuilder.com and TheLadders.com have great information on solid resume writing practices, and it made me think about the impact of word choice in resumes.
-With a little more digging, I found information on both “good words” (image building) that should be included in a resume, as well as, the “bad words” (over used) that should be avoided in a resume.
+With a little more digging, I found information on both “good words” (image building) that should be included and “bad words” (over used, vague) that should be avoided in a resume.

-This is not a comprehensive list, by far, and I would encourage you to review the wealth of information that is online before you send out your next resume.
+This is not a comprehensive list, and I would encourage you to review the wealth of information that is online before you send out your next resume.
+Resumes matter so the extra research time is well worth the potential reward of a job offer.

 Please understand that careful choice of words in your resume will dramatically help, or hurt, your attempt to standout in a packed crowd.